sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 const { tx, atInputIndex } = await instance.methods.foo(arg1, arg2, options);
 ```

-What actually happens during the call is the following.
+What actually happens during the call is the following:

 1. Build an unsigned transaction by calling the tx builder, which can be a default or a customized one introduced in [this section](./how-to-customize-a-contract-tx.md), for a public `@method`.

-2. Use the instance's signer to sign the transaction.
+1. Use the instance's signer to sign the transaction.
 Note that `instance.foo` could be invoked during this process in order to get a valid unlocking script for the input.

-3. Use the instance's connected provider to send the transaction.
+1. Use the instance's connected `provider` to send the transaction.

 #### MethodCallOptions